dlenski/python-vipaccess/README.md

   -o DOTFILE, --dotfile DOTFILE
                         File in which to store the new credential (default ~/.vipaccess)
+  -i ISSUER
-  -t TOKEN_MODEL, --token-model TOKEN_MODEL
+                        Change the issuer string from Symantec to something else -t TOKEN_MODEL, --token-model TOKEN_MODEL
                         VIP Access token model.
 Normally VSST (desktop token, default) or VSMT (mobile token).
 Some clients only